Kneaded That

 In a large mixing bowl or bowl of a stand mixer with a paddle attachment, slowly add the wet ingredients into the dry ingredients, stirring carefully so as not to overmix the batter.
 (Overmixing can cause sinking or overly dense cupcakes.)

-Picture of Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
+Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
 Step 2: bake the cake.

 Step 3: Pour the batter into a prepared 9x13 pan.
 I like to line mine with parchment paper (I cut tabs into the sides so that the parchment paper fits into the pan perfectly.